 Manning is 1-1 in Super Bowls, and this is the Broncos’ first appearance since John Elway — now the team’s vice president of operations — walked off into the sunset with back-to-back Super Bowl victories in his swan song.

-The Seahawks’ only other franchise Super Bowl appearance was a 21-10 loss to the Pittsburgh Steelers in XL, in 2006.
+The Seahawks’ only other franchise Super Bowl appearance was a 21-10 loss to the Pittsburgh Steelers in XL, eight years ago.

 We’ll have two weeks to break down the big game in depth, but here are some early storylines that will be crucial to this outstanding matchup.